BFRBUILT FOR RANK

 Position Improvement Is Accelerating

-Average search position dropped from 16.4 before launch to 13.3 over the full 16 days post-launch — a 19% improvement.
-But the more interesting number is the final 5 days of the post-launch window (April 4-8), where the site averaged position 10.2 — right at the edge of page 1.
-The position curve is still bending downward, which means the improvement is not done.
-We expect continued position gains as Google finishes crawling and evaluating the new content.
+Average search position dropped from 16.4 before launch to 12.3 across the full 26 days post-launch — a 25% improvement, and a full position better than the 16-day snapshot first reported (13.3).
+The daily chart shows the position curve still bending downward, which means the improvement is not done.
+We expect continued position gains as Google finishes crawling and evaluating the new content pages.

 Key Takeaways

-1. Impressions jumped 430% — Google is now showing Smoky Valley Distillery for over 5x more searches.
-Daily impressions went from ~200 to over 1,800, with the growth curve still accelerating.
+1. Impressions jumped 1,392% — Google is now showing Smoky Valley Distillery for roughly 15x more searches.
+Daily impressions went from ~185 to an average of 2,760 across the 26-day window, with the growth curve still accelerating.

-2. Position improved from 16.4 to 10.2 (final 5 days) — the site is now averaging position 10, essentially at the page 1 boundary.
+2. Position improved from 16.4 to 12.3 — the site is moving steadily toward the page 1 boundary.
 That is where click-through rates start to compound.

 3. Ranking for valuable local terms — "Marquette distillery" and "Marquette KS distillery" at position 1–1.4, "distillery events" at 8.5, "distillery" itself at 7.5.
 These are the searches that drive actual tour and tasting bookings for a rural distillery.